yungyuc/ynote/nsd/04matrix/matrix.rst

     x_1 \\ x_2 \\ x_3
   \end{array}\right)

-Note that the reference implementation of LAPACK is FORTRAN, which uses column major.
+Note that the reference implementation of LAPACK is Fortran, which uses column major.
 The dimensional arguments of the LAPACK subroutines changes meaning when we call them from C with row-major matrices.